s1kopath/hotel-room-management-saas-laravel/DEVELOPMENT_PLAN.md

 -   [ ] Update User model (relationships, casts, scopes)
 -   [ ] Create user factory and seeder
 -   [ ] Update authentication to work with new user structure
+-   [ ] Complete UserController (edit, update, destroy methods - currently incomplete)
+-   [ ] Update UserController to use new schema fields
+-   [ ] Update UsersDataTable to match new schema

 #### 1.2 Install/Implement Role-Permission System